yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/managed-ear.md

 ### AWS

-- CMK created in AWS KMS.
+- Single-region symmetric encryption key created in AWS KMS.
+The key resource should have the following permissions:
+  - kms:Encrypt
+  - kms:Decrypt
+  - kms:GenerateDataKeyWithoutPlaintext
+  - kms:DescribeKey
+  - kms:ListAliases
 - Amazon Resource Name (ARN) of the CMK.
-- An access key for an [IAM identity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) with permissions for the CMK.
+- An access key for an [IAM identity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) with permission to encrypt and decrypt using the CMK.
 An access key consists of an access key ID and the secret access key.
 For more information, refer to [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the AWS documentation.

 For more information on AWS KMS, refer to [AWS Key Management Service](https://docs.aws.amazon.com/kms/) in the AWS documentation.

 ## Encrypt a cluster

-You can enable EAR for clusters deployed in AWS as follows:
+You can enable EAR for clusters as follows:

 1. On the cluster **Settings** tab, select **Encryption at rest**.
 1. Click **Enable Encryption**.
-1. Enter the ARN of the CMK to use to encrypt the cluster.
+1. Enter the ARN of the AWS CMK to use to encrypt the cluster.
 1. Enter the Access key of an IAM identity with permissions for the CMK.
 An access key consists of an access key ID and the secret access key.
 1. Click **Encrypt**.